obsidiansystems/obelisk/lib/route/docs/introduction.md

 there is no way to relate the structure of a route to anything.
 If any of those routes change it can be a tedious and error-prone process to find and fix all the constructed links.

-Obelisk routes are bidirectional, which means the `Encoder` that you create works as both a 'pattern match' for incoming routes.
+Obelisk routes are bidirectional, which means the `Encoder` that you create also works as a 'pattern match' for incoming routes.
 The route types operate as a type safe mechanism for _creating_ links in your application.
 It is a compile error to try to use route constructors that don't exist, and if you change the type of a route the application will not build until you fix that change every where